anilkhichar/meteor-angular/README.md

 # meteor-angular
 Sample app build using angular and meteor.
-It will crate a single page with thousands of records having infinite scrolling.
+It will crate a single page with 5 thousand records having infinite scrolling.

 Demo: